 ’Active Art’ is the company name I created and used before I started working full-time on my own artwork.
 Much of my Active Art is ‘active’ in the sense that it has a political message or an educational aim.

-I studied fine art and graphic design in Germany and England and have worked mainly as a freelance illustrator and graphic designer for more than 35 years in Europe and Africa.
+I studied fine art and graphic design in Germany and England and worked mainly as a freelance illustrator and graphic designer for more than 35 years in Europe and Africa.
 I lived for 14 years in Southern Africa and have travelled widely through Europe, America, South America, Asia, the Middle East, India and Africa.
-Living in Africa started my interest in working with community groups for health, development and education.
-During my nine years in Botswana, I started and managed a silkscreen printing workshop for women, have been a trainer and design adviser for small businesses and taught art at a squatter camp school and at a secondary school.
-I also started the first art school for children and adults in Botswana.
+Living in Africa ignited my interest in working with community groups for health, development and education.
+During my ten years in Botswana, I started and managed a silkscreen-printing workshop for women, was a trainer and design adviser for small businesses and taught art at a squatter camp school and at a secondary school.
+I also started the first art school for children in Botswana.

-In addition, I have been designing thousands of simple line drawings for a great number of development organisations, some of them were used in my book ‘Where there is no Artist’.
-This book contains 1200 of my development drawings which can be used copyright free, it also gives an introduction to how to make and use different kinds of participatory visual aids.
+In addition, I have been designing thousands of simple line drawings for a great number of development organisations such as the ‘International Aids Alliance’ and the ‘Columbia University’.
+Over 1000 of these drawings are now published in my book ’ ‘Where there is no Artist’.
+This book contains 1200 of my development drawings which can be used copyright free, it also gives an introduction onhow to make and use different kinds of participatory visual aids.